The Second Church of Christ ScientistSusan Cerny

-Other work by Gutterson in Berkeley include Jefferson School (at Rose and Sacramento streets) Berkeley High Schools Shop and Science Buildings and Community Theater, and the cottages and duplexes on Rose Walk.
+Other work by Gutterson in Berkeley include Jefferson School (at Rose and Sacramento streets); Berkeley High Schools Shop and Science Buildings and Community Theater; and the cottages and duplexes on Rose Walk.
 All of these are City of Berkeley Landmarks.
-Outside of Berkeley, the Flanders Mansion in Carmel, the Camp Fire Girls Headquarters in San Francisco, and the Third Church in Santa Barbara are listed on the National Register of Historic Places.
+Outside of Berkeley, the Flanders Mansion in Carmel, the Camp Fire Girls Headquarters in San Francisco, and the Third Church in Santa Barbara are listed in the National Register of Historic Places.
 Gutterson was also the architect for the Sunday School addition (1927) to the First Church of Christ, Scientist (Bernard Maybeck, 1910) at 2619 Dwight Way.

 The Second Church has cultural significance for its association with the Church of Christ, Scientist and is testimony to the large number of members that the Church had in Berkeley during the first half of the 20th century.
 It is an excellent example of the exceptionally high quality of Christian Science Church buildings throughout the United States, including the Mother Church in Boston.